 Germany is one of the most successful non-Anglophone study destinations in the world, and it’s easy to see why, with its fashionable student cities and low (or no) tuition fees.
 If you choose to study in Germany, it’s good to well prepare beforehand for what’s coming your way.
-What’s better than seeing some of the most important FAQs that students wanting to study in Germany have in mind?
+What’s better than seeing some of the most important FAQs by international students in Germany have in mind?
 Without further ado, let’s get started.

 Q1.
 How can international students study in Germany?

-For the majority of subjects, you may apply directly to the university’s foreign branch.
+International students in Germany, for the majority of subjects, may apply directly to the university’s foreign branch.
 You may also use the website www.uni-assist.de, which is a consolidated admissions system for foreign students operated by the German Academic Exchange Service (DAAD), but not all colleges use it.
 You may want to apply to several courses and colleges separately to improve the odds of acceptance.

 Many German universities enable students to apply for admission twice a year – in the winter and summer semesters.
 In general, applications for winter enrolment must be submitted by 15 July, and applications for summer enrolment must be submitted by 15 January.
 However, submission deadlines differ between organisations, and the same organisation may set separate deadlines for each programme – make sure to thoroughly research the relevant dates for your chosen course.